Anoncheg1/firstly-search/README.md

 # firstly-search

 Typing any printable character moves cursor with incremental search.
-Now for two major modes:
+Supported modes:

 - For Dired File manager - Modern navigation like in Thunar, Delphin, Windows and MacOS file managers.